jrjacobs24/soundwave/wp-content/plugins/strong-testimonials/readme.txt

 `Read some of our [testimonial_count] testimonials!`

+[testimonial_average_rating] - To display the average rating of all your testimonials.
+Includes stars!

+= Can I show more than one testimonial in the slider (i.e. a carousel)? =

+Yes. you can show 1, 2 or 3 at a time and you can scroll 1, 2 or 3 at a time.

 = Can I add testimonials from YouTube, Twitter, Instagram and Facebook? =

 Yes.
 The plugin supports the [WordPress embed](https://codex.wordpress.org/Embeds) feature for inserting testimonials from [these sources](https://codex.wordpress.org/Embeds#Does_This_Work_With_Any_URL.3F).